-Measurement of plasminogen activator inhibitor -1 serves to diagnose certain genetic diseases with increased or decreased levels; in differential diagnosis of fibrinolytic mechanism diseases; and as a prognostic factor for the occurrence or recurrence of thrombosis.
+Measurement of plasminogen activator inhibitor-1 serves to diagnose certain genetic diseases with increased or decreased levels; in the differential diagnosis of fibrinolytic mechanism diseases; and as a prognostic factor for the occurrence or recurrence of thrombosis.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.